souhacks/Top-Selling-Products-Analysis-Case-Study/README.md

 ## **Results**
 ### Key Findings:
 1. **Top Performers**:
-   - Smartphones were the highest-selling product, contributing **40%** to the total revenue.
+   - Laptops were the highest-selling product, contributing **20.65%** to the total revenue.
-   - Laptops and headphones followed as the next best performers.
+   - Smartwatch and Desktop PC followed as the next best performers.

 2. **Sales Trends**:
-   - New product launches showed a peak in the first two months but declined thereafter.
+   - Sales Trends remain continous through out the year.
-   - Marketing campaigns drove significant spikes in sales, particularly for high-performing products.
+   - Summer Sale 2022 show more sales numbers and Black Friday Sale 2023 show least.

 3. **Insights for Action**:
    - Allocate more marketing budget to top-performing products.